Starglider 2: Atari ST and Amiga versions

-The Atari ST version is one of the few action games that could run on that machine's monochrome display.

 The Atari ST and Amiga versions use Argonaut's "Argonaut Dual Loading System", a system whereby the disks are supposed to be interchangeable meaning the Atari ST disk can be used to load the game on an Amiga and vice versa.
 This was supposed to save money, by allowing publishers to produce a single boxed version of the game for both formats.
 In practice, the system was unreliable, and after Starglider 2 it was abandoned.

 According to The One magazine the Atari ST version "is slightly slower and rather less smooth" and digital sounds effects were not used in the ST version since it would have made the game 20% slower.
 They consider a lack of "atmosphere" created by sampled sound effects as a major problem in the ST version.

 Reception

 A review in Computer Gaming World praised the game for being a vast improvement over the original, saying the game had "no real weak points".
 Minor criticisms were levelled at the game's joystick controls (preferring to control the game with a mouse) and at the game's philosophy of leaving players no clue as to how to succeed.
 Compute! cited the game's dual-booting feature as "just one of the achievements" of the developers, praising the addition of solid graphics without losing its predecessor's speed.

 Zzap!64 called the game a perfect demonstration of Amiga and the best Amiga game, and gave an overall score of 98%.